WNBA players wear Brittney Griner jerseys for second half of All-Star game

 - Brittney GrinerLiveTodayTomorrowvs--|

-WNBA players wear Griner jerseys for second half of All-Star game originally appeared on NBC Sports Chicago
+WNBA players wear Griner jerseys for second half of All-Star game originally appeared on NBC Sports Washington

 Every player at the WNBA All-Star game came out for the second half on Sunday wearing a Brittney Griner jersey.